AlexisVS/package-cooking/readme.md

 ```

-## Check the rights are correctly set.
+## Check if the rights are correctly set.

 ```bash
 ./equal.run --do=test_fs-consistency